ARCLabUNO/arclabwebsite/content/projects/2025_AV_Iowa/index.md

 ---
-title: Development and evaluation of a parole decision making tool (2025-2030)
+title: "Development and evaluation of a parole decision making tool (2025-2030)"
 date: 2025-08-15
-categories: ["current"]
+lastmod: 2026-04-25
+category: "current"
+subtitle: ""
+investigators: "Drs.
+Zachary Hamilton, Jennifer Tostlebe, and Alex Kigerl (with Drs.
+David Pyrooz and Stephen Billings)"
+funder: "The Laura and John Arnold Foundation"
+summary: "Prisons in the United States are overcrowded.
+When prisons are over capacity it is challenging to effectively manage and rehabilitate prisoners before they return to their communities."
 ---

-Principal Investigators: Drs.
-Zachary Hamilton, Jennifer Tostlebe, and Alex Kigerl (with Drs.
-David Pyrooz and Stephen Billings) <br>
-Supported By: The Laura and John Arnold Foundation

 <!--more-->